alexsexton/kitchen-sink/Readme.md

-# Common Design Patterns
+# Kitchen Sink

-Designed as a lightweight scss framework for all dxw projects.
+A lightweight and complete framework for projects.

-# Key Points
+## Key Points

 Lean, standards compliant and accessible re-usable code and modules.